Skip to content

 # ENUMERATION

-# List nameservers known for that domain
+# List nameservers known for that domain.
+Identifies the authoritative name servers for the domain.

-dig ns example.com @$ip
+dig NS example.com @$ip

 # -ns: other name servers are known in NS record